Collabouration is key to succeeding in Southeast Asia’s consumer markets

 Of course, delivering on this opportunity and moving an organisation forward into the rapidly evolving digital age doesn’t come without challenges.

 At the same time as constructing a scalable and intelligent environment that delivers on mobile, Web, social and advanced analytic considerations, IT departments must worry about cybersecurity capabilities to counter increasingly sophisticated threats.
-They must be able to provide anytime-anywhere access while continuing to meet regulatory demands.
+They must be able to provide anytime-anywhere access whilst continuing to meet regulatory demands.

 So how can organisations respond to these challenges?
 Many are evolving their operating models and identifying partners who can contribute to infrastructure design and implementation, leaving them free to get on with their core business.
 Central to these plans is working with providers that don't just sell power, space and cooling facilities, but connect them to entire digital ecosystems of smart tools and business partners.